Talkamatic/dialogue-domain-descriptions/docs/dialog-domain-description-definition/domain/children/downdate_condition.md

 <downdate_condition>
 ```

 The element that specifies the conditions for downdating a particular perform goal.
+Downdating in TDM lingo means that the goal has been fulfilled, and that the plan can be stopped from executing.

 Attribute | Type | Description |
 --- | --- | --- |